-- 9. The total Waste Water Treatment Facility effluent discharged in the NMMA was 723 AF for calendar year 2016 (see Section 3.1.11 Wastewater Discharge and Reuse). - 10.
-Contour maps prepared using Spring and Fall 2016 groundwater elevation data suggest regional groundwater flow is generally from east to west (toward the ocean).
-The contour maps also show a landward gradient from the coast, which is an indication that groundwater flow is from the coastal area toward inland areas (see Section 6.1.3 Groundwater Contours and Pumping Depressions). - 11.
-The acreage for land use classification of Urban is 10,670 acres; of Agriculture is 2,937 acres; and, of Non Irrigated is 7,492 acres (see Section 3.1.8 Land Use).
+- 8. No surface water is diverted for water supplies in the NMMA (see Section 3.1.7). - 9.
+The total Waste Water Treatment Facility effluent discharged in the NMMA was 657 AF for CY 2020 (see Section 3.1.11 Wastewater Discharge and Reuse). - 10.
+Contour maps prepared using Spring and Fall 2020 groundwater elevation data suggest regional groundwater flow is generally from east to west (toward the ocean).
+The contour maps also show a landward gradient from the coast in the deep aquifer, which is an indication that groundwater flow is from the coastal area toward inland areas resulting in an increased potential for seawater intrusion.
+There exists a persistent pumping depression in the central area of the NMMA (see Section 6.1.3 Groundwater Contours and Pumping Depressions).

-- 12. There is no evidence of any water quality contamination, including seawater intrusion that would significantly restrict current use of groundwater to meet the current water demands.
-However, there are known local water quality impairments, particularly with respect to nitrate, including in portions of the shallow aquifer.
-In 2016, many well water samples had nitrate concentrations greater than the primary drinking water standard (see Section 6.2.2 Results of Inland Water Quality Monitoring). - 13.
-There continues to be a lack of understanding of the contribution of Los Berros and Nipomo Creeks to the NMMA water supplies, though a new gauge on Los Berros Creek was installed by the County of San Luis Obispo (see Section 3.1.5 Streamflow). - 14.
-There is a lack of understanding about confined and unconfined aquifer conditions in the NMMA, except near the coast and locally adjacent areas where the deep aquifers are known to be confined, despite plans to further develop the shallow unconfined aquifer as a source of water (see Sections 2.3.1 Geology and 2.3.2 Groundwater Flow Regime). - 15.
-Woodlands produced groundwater from the shallow aquifer in 2016. - 16.
-There is a lack of detailed understanding of the flow path of rainfall, applied water, and treated wastewater to specific aquifers underlying the NMMA (see Section 5 Hydrologic Inventory).
+- 11. The 2020 acreage for land use classification of Urban is 10,596 acres; of Agriculture is 2,988 acres; and, of Non Irrigated is 7,957 acres (see Section 3.1.8 Land Use). - 12.
+In 2020, water samples from some wells in both the shallow and deep aquifers had nitrate concentrations greater than the drinking water standard and samples from one well contained 1,2,3-Trichloropropane (1,2,3-TCP) at concentrations at or above the notification level.
+Shallow groundwater monitoring and remediation occurs at a near-coastal refinery, including at the site of a former leaking pipe where cleanup for metals and hydrocarbon contaminants in the shallow aquifer is ongoing (see Section 6.2.2 Results of Inland Water Quality Monitoring). - 13.
+There continues to be uncertainty in the contribution from flow in Los Berros and Nipomo Creeks to the NMMA groundwater supply and quality.
+Stream stage data that indicate when flow is occurring are recorded at three gaging stations on Los Berros Creek.
+However, no rating curves are available to convert the stage data to stream flow.
+No stream gage exists on Nipomo Creek (see Section 2.3 Hydrogeology and Section 3.1.5 Streamflow). - 14.
+There is a lack of detailed understanding about confined and unconfined aquifer conditions in the NMMA, except near the coast and locally adjacent areas where the deep aquifers are known to be confined (see Sections 2.3.1 Geology and 2.3.2 Groundwater Flow Regime). - 15.
+There is a lack of detailed understanding of the flow path of rainfall, applied water, and treated wastewater to specific aquifers underlying the NMMA (see Section 2.3 Hydrogeology).

-ES-3 Recommendations
+ES-3.
+Recommendations

 A list of recommendations was developed and published in each of the previous NMMA Annual Reports.
-The TG will address past and newly developed recommendations, along with the implementation schedule, based on future budgets, feasibility, and priority.
-The recommendations are subdivided into two categories: (1) Achievements from earlier NMMA Annual Report recommendations accomplished in 2016, and (2) Technical Recommendations - to address the needs of the TG for data collection and compilation.
+The TG will address past and newly developed recommendations based on future budgets, feasibility, and priority.
+The recommendations are subdivided into two categories: (1) Achievements from earlier NMMA Annual Report recommendations accomplished in 2020, and (2) Technical Recommendations - to address the needs of the TG for data collection and compilation.

-ES-3.1 Achievements from Previous NMMA Annual Report Recommendations
+ES-3.1.
+Achievements from Previous NMMA Annual Report Recommendations

 The TG worked to address several of the recommendations outlined in the previous Annual Reports.
-Accomplishments and/or progress made during 2016 include:
+Achievements made during 2020 are as follows: